tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 information:

 Note:
-: The role of the designated expert is described in [this-RFC].
+: The role of the designated expert is described in {{!I-D.ietf-tls-rfc8447bis}}.
 The designated expert {{!RFC8126}} ensures that the specification is publicly available.
 It is sufficient to have an Internet-Draft (that is posted and never published as an RFC) or a document from another standards body, industry consortium, university site, etc.  The expert may provide more in-depth reviews, but their approval should not be taken as an endorsement of the cipher suite.

 Note:
 : As specified in {{!RFC8126}}, assignments made in the Private Use